Small Town Travel

 Meeting traveler expectations by combining clinical comfort and exciting locations can often be a daunting task.
 I have news for those fortunate enough to be near surf, mountains, or a busting metropolis: it doesn’t last!
 To be a traveling therapist is to be adventurous, selfless, and open-minded.
 Travel assignments often take place in rural and underserved communities.
 While this may sound unglamorous, I can tell you that exploring off the beaten path can bring its own rewards.
 Rewards of intimate living, peaceful surroundings, and warm personalities.

-Today I want to give you 5 small town destinations that bring a smile to my face….the only rule I gave myself was not naming a beach town, mountain retreat, or big city suburb.
-No, these are true small town gems that showcase a unique experience for the “true traveler”.
+Today I want to give you 5 small town destinations that bring a smile to my face….the the only rule I gave myself was not to name a beach town, mountain retreat, or big city suburb.
+No, these are true small-town gems that showcase a unique experience for the “true traveler.”

 Kennett Square, PA

 The home of the Mushroom Festival, this small town just north of Philadelphia sits in the gorgeous Brandywine Valley.
-Old dutch style homes are surrounded by lush greenery.
-History is abound in the area, starting with the underground railroad sites and famous civil war battlefields.
-Close by is the famous Longwood Gardens and you can even find some half decent wineries in area.
-The downtown is right out of a Rockwell painting, and has a lively farmers market and art stroll festivities.
-Despite it being a small town, it is home of Genesis Healthcare.
+Old Dutch-style homes are surrounded by lush greenery.
+History abounds in the area, starting with the underground railroad sites and famous civil war battlefields.
+Close by is the famous Longwood Gardens, and you can even find some half-decent wineries in the area.
+The downtown is right out of a Rockwell painting and has a lively farmers market and art stroll festivities.
+Despite it being a small town, it is home to Genesis Healthcare.

 This small town about an hour north of Atlanta is famous for its “Alpine Village” motif.
-Yes, it is cheesy, yes its even kitschy, but it sure is fun.
-The town is made up of buildings in the German Bavarian style, as even the few fast food restaurants adhere to the architectural style.
-The big event is Octoberfest, but they also have mini-Octoberfests in other months…..frankly the whole town feels like Octoberfest.
-A perfect day in Helen, revolves around tubing the Chattahoochee River and grabbing a large stein of beer downtown afterwards.
-In June, Hot Air balloons fill the sky as Helen hosts the only long distance balloon race in the country.
+Yes, it is cheesy, yes it's even kitschy, but it sure is fun.
+The town is made up of buildings in the German Bavarian style, as even the few fast-food restaurants adhere to the architectural style.
+The big event is Octoberfest, but they also have mini-Octoberfests in other months…..frankly, the whole town feels like Octoberfest.
+A perfect day in Helen revolves around tubing the Chattahoochee River and grabbing a large stein of beer downtown afterward.
+In June, Hot Air balloons fill the sky as Helen hosts the only long-distance balloon race in the country.

 This authentic country landmark sits 5o miles of San Antonio and 69 miles west of Austin.
-Its a town where the terms saloon and dancehall are still somehow relevant.
-The town motto is ridiculously cool: “Everybody’s somebody in Luckenbach.”
+It's a town where the terms saloon and dancehall are still somehow relevant.
+The town motto is ridiculously cool: “Everybody’s Somebody in Luckenbach.”
 Many of you may be familiar with the Waylon Jennings classic Luckenbach, Tx(back to the basics of love) recorded in 1977.
-The song was a personal favorite of mine as a kid(have no idea why).
-Luckenbach is still a country music destination and a wonderful place to drink shiner bock beer in an authentic tx “ghost town” feel.
+The song was a personal favorite of mine as a kid(I have no idea why).
+Luckenbach is still a country music destination and a wonderful place to drink shiner bock beer in an authentic “ghost town” feel.